-As your dog grows from puppy to senior, you'll need to adjust how you take care of him.
-Here's what to expect as he moves through six stages of life.
+As your dog grows from puppy to senior, you'll need to adjust how you take care of them.
+Here's what to expect as they move through six stages of life.

 Puppies and How to Take Care of Them